Storm kills at least 5 in St. Louis as millions remain under the threat of strong tornadoes and violent winds

 A curfew was put into place from 9 p.m. to 6 a.m. in two police districts due to the damage, and authorities are working to declare a state of emergency in the city, she added.
 The damage will “require a massive cleanup effort.”

-Some of the tornado sirens did not go off, which will be investigated, said Sarah Russell, commissioner of the city’s emergency management agency, adding they are currently focusing on life-saving measures in the community.
+Some of the tornado sirens did not go off, which will be investigated, said Sarah Russell, commissioner of the city’s emergency management agency.
+The focus now is on life-saving measures in the community, she added.

 The National Weather Service had warned of an “extremely dangerous tornado” tracking through part of St. Louis.